killyvera/hotkeys/README.md

 - [Contact](#-contact)

 ## ✨ Features
-- 📚 **Customizable HTML Snippets:** Easily configure your HTML snippets.
+- 📚 **Customizable Code Snippets:** Easily configure your Code snippets.
 - 🔥 **Hotkey Integration:** Assign hotkeys for quick snippet insertion.
 - ⚙️ **System Tray Integration:** Access configuration and about options from the system tray.
 - 🖼️ **User-Friendly UI:** Simple and intuitive interface for managing snippets.